chethika/New-York-Times/README.md

  • It is ideal for using API keys and other sensitive stuff because .env file can be ignored by the Git.

- • For more info, refer the DOTENV and React documentation.

  • Also, please delete the configuration variable from the package.json script segmentdotenv never overrides variables if they are already configured.

  • The book API has used from the https://developer.nytimes.com/.